 4. Cloud Breaths

 Cloud breaths are a variation of shape breathing.
-You may be familiar with magic 8 breathing or star breathing.
+You may be familiar with a magic eight breathing or star breathing.
 Students trace the shape as they slowly breathe in and out.
 I like to use a cloud since you can associate it with a calming activity.
 You can also have students picture laying in the grass and staring up at the clouds while they slowly breathe in and out.

 5. Buddy Breaths

-Alternative, sit back to back with the student and synchronize your breaths slowly in and out.
+Alternatively, sit back to back with the student and synchronize your breaths slowly in and out.

 6. Snake Breaths

-Snake and other animal themed breaths are a great way to engage students.
+Snake and other animal-themed breaths are a great way to engage students.
 Try other ones like Bunny Breaths or Bear Breaths.

-Breathe in slowly through your nose and breathe out through your mouth with a long, slow hissing sound.
+Breathe slowly through your nose and breathe out through your mouth with a long, slow hissing sound.

-Deep breathing is a great first calming strategy to teach kids because it is always with them, you can make it fun, and it's easy for them to remember.
+Deep breathing is a great first calming strategy to teach kids because it is always with them; you can make it fun, and it's easy for them to remember.
 Try one of the six strategies above and stick to simple belly breathing to start.

 Laura, these are so simple and I am sure kids will love it;) I ever wrote a book for kids about the same: https://aliciaortego.com/breathing-is-my-superpower/